shogidude/clojure-kit-with-redis-mysql-react/README.md

 You will need all the Node and npm goodies installed.
 Look up the first few steps of creating React projects.
 Those instructions almost always explain the process.

+## Notable Files and Configurations

+### MySQL, SQL, and Migrations

+You will find the SQL for the server hiding in 'resources/sql/queries'.
+The function for calling the sample SQL is found in 'shogidude.pforacle2024.integrations.db.system-queries'.

+My use of integrant is not great.
+Forgive me :-)

+All the SQL is converted automagically to clojure functions that are retrievable using the query-fn and the SQL name as a key.
+So, retieving the SQL named 'show-status' is done with the line of code ... '((query-fn) :show-status {})'.

+Migrations, both up and down, work just like the Kit website explains.
+Also, the SQL in 'queries.sql' works the same as the Kit website explains.

 ## Running and Developing in Dev Mode

 Start a [REPL](#repls) in your editor or terminal of choice.